 8. Draw up a data processor agreement

 Do you work with companies that process personal data on your behalf and which follow your instructions?
 Make sure you draw up a data processor agreement in accordance with GDPR Articles 28 and 29.
 Even if the processing company is affiliated with your company, or based abroad.
 A helpdesk viewing the data constitutes a form of processing.
 Did you have a data processor agreement under the Protection of Personal Data Act (Wbp)?
 Be aware that the GDPR is stricter.
 Most likely you will have to draw up a new agreement.

 Is your organisation active in several European countries?
 Or do your data processing activities affect several EU member states?
 The GDPR requires you to deal with only one privacy supervisor, for instance, the Dutch DPA.
 This is called the one-stop-shop mechanism.

 10. Ask permission to process data

-Some data processing activities require permission of the persons involved.
+Some data processing activities require the permission of the persons involved.
 Also, you have to be able to prove that the permission was given.
-It pays off to analyse the ways in which you request, acquire, and register people’s permission to process data.
+It pays to analyse how you request, acquire, and register people’s permission to process data.